bicpter/uam-docker/README.md

 1. This container will download the latest version of uam every time it is started and will install apt packages so keep that in mind.
 2. The http service for uam is enabled and listening on http://127.0.0.1:17099 for the single instance.
 For the UAM swarm you need to define the listening port for each instance.
 3. Make sure you port forward manually as upnp will most likely not work.
+4. You can adjust the maximum upload and download bandwidth of uam by changing the `NETLIMUP` and `NETLIMDOWN` env variables.

 ## ToDo:
 - [x] Add CI tests to make sure the scripts work.
 - [x] Make PBKEY a required variable to avoid running uam without it.
 - [ ] Remove unnecessary packages.
 - [ ] Try to speed up mime database update.
-- [ ] Include wondershaper or sch_cake in `apt install` and environment configuration parameters for it.
+- [x] Include wondershaper or sch_cake in `apt install` and environment configuration parameters for it.
 - [ ] See if it's possible to automatically increment port numbers for the swarm script.
 - [ ] Try to package up-to-date databases to prevent warm-up problems.